fabianopapaiz/autoregressive_deep_network_for_predicting_als_progression/README.md

     6.4) Develop and train GRU and LSTM models using the 5-fold Cross Validation strategy.
+To prevent overfitting, you can shuffle the learning instances before training and employ the following strategies: 5-fold Cross-Validation (CV), early stopping, regularization, and drop-out.
+Evaluate several combinations of hyperparameters using the grid-search strategy.
+Our hyperparameter search space included the number of hidden layers, the model depth (neurons), the initial learning rate, regularization, and the unidirectional and bidirectional architectures.

       ![Screenshot 2024-07-16 08:55:50](https://github.com/user-attachments/assets/5e31ef36-dc45-4cf3-a620-cf9274a1c938)